kennygrant/bestiary/errors.md

 > main.foo(0x1042bfa4, 0x0, 0x10410008, 0x0)

 This details the function with the panic, and may provide some clues if you have a nil pointer exception as to which pointer is nil - it includes the arguments to the function (including the method struct if any, which is always the first argument), and the return values.
-In this case, beacuse the program uses defer to panic, the return values are filled in before panic, hence the argument and return pointers are the same value of 0x10410008.
+In this case, because the program uses defer to panic, the return values are filled in before panic, hence the argument and return pointers are the same value of 0x10410008.
 Without the defer the second two words would both be nil.

-Then the more important line which tells us which file and line the problem occured at:
+Then the more important line which tells us which file and line the problem occurred at:

 > /tmp/sandbox611247315/main.go:13 +0xdb